 There are two types of gallbladder surgeries that your doctor can suggest treating gallstones:

 In both surgical procedures, the patient will be given general anesthesia.
-You will be at sleep thought out your surgery and you will not feel during the procedure.
+You will be asleep throughout your surgery and you will not feel during the procedure.

 Do you need surgery for gallstones treatment?

-If you don’t have any symptoms, then surgery is not required.
+If you don’t have any symptoms, then surgery for gallstones treatment is not required.
 Gallbladder removal surgery is only required if gallstones create any obstruction or move into the bile ducts.
-This medical condition is known as “gallbladder attack.”
+This medical condition is known as a “gallbladder attack.”
 It creates intense pain in the abdomen that can last for a couple of hours.

-In case, the patient has any blood disorder or sickle cell then your doctor may suggest a laparoscopic surgery or cholecystectomy as a safety measure, even you don’t have gallstones symptoms.
+In case, the patient has any blood disorder or sickle cell then your doctor may suggest a laparoscopic surgery or cholecystectomy as a safety measure, even if you don’t have gallstone symptoms.

 If gallstones are left untreated, it can develop serious complications, such as: